RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Ejusdem generis
       - of the same kind
       - if you have specific adjacent words followed by a general word, the interpretation of the general word is limited by the specific things that come before it
-        - Ex: glass, bottle, jug, or any other thing’
+        - Ex: glass, bottle, jug, or any other thing'
           - Any other thing includes vase, but not pigeon
     - Expressio unius est exclusio alterius
-      - the express mention of one thing is the exclusion of another’.
+      - the express mention of one thing is the exclusion of another'.
         - Ex: if adults could drive cars, this would be considered to exclude children from driving cars.
     - Generalia specialibus non derogant
       - if there is a specific provision in a statute and also a more general provision, the general provision does not override the specific provision
         - Ex: no animals on public transport, but separate section/statute it says guide dogs allowed, you follow specific provision over the general prohibition
   -  Other rules of statutory interpretation
-    - Where a statute says that something ‘means’ something, that is an exhaustive, complete definition.
+    - Where a statute says that something 'means' something, that is an exhaustive, complete definition.
-    - ‘And’ as well as ‘or’ can now be used interchangeably, dependant on parliament interpretation
+    - 'And' as well as 'or' can now be used interchangeably, dependant on parliament interpretation
 - Problem question methods
   - A methodical approach to problem questions requires the following steps:
     - Read the problem very carefully and note what you are asked to do.